Tslater01/chessAI/README.md

 This GitHub repository showcases my submission for the Chess AI Challenge, a C# bot with restrictive programmatic limitations.

 ## Project Overview
-My **Chess AI** bot is developed in C#, utilizing Tensorflow and Docker to enhance its capabilities.
-The bot is specifically tailored to challenge and defeat human opponents on lichess.com, adhering to strict performance and resource constraints.
+My **Chess AI** bot is developed in C#.
+The bot is tailored to challenge and defeat human opponents on lichess.com, adhering to strict performance and resource constraints.

 ### Key Features of My Bot:
 - **ELO Rating Performance**: Demonstrates high accuracy against players rated 500-1500 ELO and maintains a strong win rate against players in the 1500-2000 ELO bracket.
 - **Efficient Resource Usage**: Operates under a 1024 token code limit, no parallel processing, and capped memory usage.
-- **Advanced AI Strategies**: Employs Tensorflow for intelligent decision-making and strategic play adaptation.
-- **Deployment**: Uses Docker for containerization and Kubernetes for efficient management and scalability.

 ### Technical Details:
 - **Development Frameworks**: Built in C#, integrated with Tensorflow for machine learning aspects.